diddi-/flode/README.md

 An endpoint is responsible for receiving and handle a http request and return a response.
 This is the actual user method that handles the request.

+**Endpoint group**

+As the name suggests, these are groups of endpoints.
+It is typically a class with one or more endpoint methods.

 **Controller**

 Controllers should *not* be used within this project.